 - Completed Neighbourhood Plans are submitted to us.
 We need to be satisfied that the submitted plan complies with the strategic priorities of the local development plan (for example, adopted Core Strategy).

-- Following a period of public consultation, the submitted plan will be examined by an independent inspector who is required to ensure the plan meets a set of basic conditions and legal requirements.
+- Following a period of public consultation, the submitted plan will be examined by an Independent Examiner who is required to ensure the plan meets a set of basic conditions and legal requirements.

 - Following a successful examination, a submitted Neighbourhood Plan can continue to a local referendum and, if successful, be adopted as part of the development plan.